JRehkemper/Mail-Coach-Messenger/README.md

 # Mail Coach | Messanger for the Web
 Mail Coach is an Open Source Messanger based on Socket.IO and Node JS.
-You can run the Server on a small host, like a Raspberry Pi and use it with every Webbrowser.
+You can even run the Server on a small host, like a Raspberry Pi and use it with every Webbrowser.

 ## Features
 * Login with Username